Wi-Fi and Bluetooth Contact Tracing Without User Intervention: Introduction

 The paper is organized as follows.
-Section~\ref{proposed} describes the components of the proposed contact tracing system.
-The collection process of the wireless parameters and the overall database are explained in Section~\ref{database}.
+Section~\ref{proposed} is a big picture overview of the proposed contact tracing system.
+The site survey is conducted in Section~\ref{sitesurvey}, while the data processing is shown in Section~\ref{packetprocessing}.
+The actual contact tracing algorithm is depicted in Section~\ref{contacttracingsec}.
 Section~\ref{results} shows the results and discussions of identifying unique mobile devices, localization performance, and contact tracing.
 A conclusion is presented in Section~\ref{con}.